qchen23/cavity_maskrcnn/README.md

 ### Step 2 - Train the model

 We have `QC_bubble/bubble.py` to train a model.
-It takes two arguments
+It takes two arguments.

 `dataset_dir` - An string specifying the directory of the dataset `epochs` - An integer specifying the number of epochs to train the model